ahnlak/tessalatrix/README.md

 scoring and the extended tile sets.

 Ultimately, I aim to be able to target multiple platforms (Linux & Windows definitely, Web and even MacOS ideally) with a common code base.
-For the purposes of development, Actions are building Linux and Web targets.
+At the time of writing, automated builds target Linux, Windows and Web.

 As always, this is all released under the MIT License.

+Share And Enjoy